Buying your First Set of Bagpipes

 A new beginner piper will usually want a new instrument to play.
 While older/used sets can be purchased, it is almost always better to start with a clean slate and invest in a new set of bagpipes.
 Many people are of the thinking that you will need to upgrade from a starter bagpipe to a professional model as you progress.
 This is simply not true.
 While you can certainly upgrade to a fancier instrument later on, there is no reason that the first set you buy won't last you beyond your years.
 I personally learned on a loaned set of pipes from my local pipe band.
 After researching models, sound clips, and prices for almost 2 years, I bought my first and only set of bagpipes that I still play at a highly competitive level.
 We recommend buying a good quality instrument that will perform well and last you your entire piping career.

+Most first-time buyers have little idea of what to look for when buying an instrument.
+The first thing to do is to familiarize yourself with reputable brands and thoroughly listen to these different instruments.
+Choosing an instrument is choosing a sound and if you intend to take your piping far, this is a very big decision.
 We at J. Higgins are proud to carry some of the best brands of bagpipes at competitive prices.
-It is recommended that you familiarize yourself with the different options available on the market.
 Head to our blog "A Guide to Our Bagpipe Selection" for in-depth details of each brand and model that we carry. ( https://www.jhiggins.net/blog/a-guide-to-our-bagp... )

 On our website and throughout your piping career, you will see some terms concerning the different parts of the bagpipe.
 These different parts have strange names like ferrules, mounts, soles, and tuning slides.
 Some language to familiarize yourself with is as follows:

-The accessories you choose will also impact the price.
+The accessories and add-ons you choose will also impact the price.
 Items such as pipe bags, drone reeds, and chanters will cost more.
 Visit our supplies page for more information: ( https://www.jhiggins.net/bagpipe-supplies-and-acce... )

 In general, wooden instruments are better than plastic.
 A common question we get asked is "Do plastic pipes sound different than wooden pipes?".
 The answer is yes.
 While plastic pipes are more wear resistant and usually cost less, the tone that they produce is not quite the same as a wooden instrument nor do they react or stabilize the same.
 Many pipers will tell you plastic pipes have a more buzzy and dull tone rather than the lively and resonant sound that a wooden instrument can produce.
 They also accumulate moisture at a much greater level than wooden instruments since the plastic is not a fibrous material.
 While the sound difference might escape the less experienced ear, it is important to remember the gravity of your purchase.
 On our site, you can purchase McCallum and Wallace pipes in plastic models.